You are here

 Agriculture and forestry are major components of Mississippi’s economy.
 In 2019 alone, agricultural and forestry production and processing sectors directly accounted for 123,983 jobs paying $5.63 billion in wages and salaries (Table 1).
 In addition, agriculture- and forestry-related sectors also directly accounted for $26.3 billion in sales with a value-added generation of $7.6 billion.
 Clearly, agriculture and forestry provide a major contribution to Mississippi’s economy.

-Yet this contribution actually has a much larger effect on the Mississippi economy.
-A larger total contribution results when accounting for the stimulative effect to the Mississippi economy that results from spending by the agricultural and forestry industries and their employees.
-This report provides an estimate of the economic contribution of agricultural and forestry sectors using the most recent data available on the value of production (e.g., commodities, timber harvests), primary processing activities (e.g., cotton ginning, paper mills), and value-added products (e.g., snack food manufacturing, stationery product manufacturing).
+Yet, this contribution actually has a much larger effect on the Mississippi economy.
+A larger total contribution results when accounting for the stimulative effect to the Mississippi economy that develops from spending by the agricultural and forestry industries and their employees.
+This report provides an estimate of the economic contribution of the agricultural and forestry sectors using the data available on the value of production (e.g., commodities and timber harvests), primary processing activities (e.g., cotton ginning and paper mills), and value-added products (e.g., snack food manufacturing and stationery product manufacturing).
 This report focuses on the total economic contribution made by agricultural and forestry activities on employment and income.

 Methods